SeanoNET/RoomTempDevice-IoT/README.md

 # RoomTempDevice-IoT
-Sends sensor data to Azure IoT Hub at a defined interval
+Sends sensor data from a MXChip AZ3166 IoT Devkit to Azure IoT Hub at a defined interval

 ![](Docs/RoomTempDevice-IoT.png)